hove-io/navitia/documentation/slate/source/includes/realtime.md

 ```
 The effect of the disruption is `NO_SERVICE`.
 It means that the train won't be circulating at all.

-In the disruption, the deleted trip can be found in the list of "impacted_objects" with the
+In the disruption, the deleted trip can be found in the "impacted_objects" list with the
 "application_periods" describing the period(s) of unavailability for the trip.
 See the [disruption](#disruption) objects section for its full content and description.

 <div></div>
 ### Journeys

-If the trip deleted is used in part by a section of the `base_schedule` journey, Navitia will compute a different
+If the deleted trip is used by a section of the `base_schedule` journey, Navitia will compute a different
-itinerary to the requested station in `realtime` (without using that trip).
+itinerary to the requested station in `realtime`, or a later one (without using that trip).
 A link to this disruption can be found in the section "display_informations" like for other disruptions, on a `base_schedule` journey.

 ### Departures & Stop Schedules